cwuu/UROP1100-Blockchain-Application/README.md

 # Blockchain Application - Optimization of Gas Cost for Smart Contract

-This repository is the testing results for gas cost of different smart contracts.
+This repository is the testing results for gas cost of different smart contracts.<br/>
 Running Platform: <a href="https://remix.ethereum.org">Remix Solidity</a><br/>

 Fig 1-3.
 Examination of using contract as a data storage: <a href="https://github.com/cwuu/UROP1100-Blockchain-Application/blob/master/FIG1_3.sol">FIG1_3.sol</a><br/>